 10 Everyday Uses for Tea Tree Oil

 The most popular way to use tea tree oil is in any number of different skin care applications.
-Of those, this simple skin cleanser recipe reigns supreme.
+Of those, this simple skin tonic recipe reigns supreme.

 All you need is just a few drops of tea tree oil diluted in 30 drops of witch hazel.
-This combination can be used daily for your skin cleansing needs, but be careful not to overdo it.
+This combination can be used daily, but be careful not to overdo it.
 As with any cleanser, it can dry out your skin.

 2Refreshing Foot Bath